Sabbir185/All-About-Nextjs/README.md

 # `Framework Of Reactjs`
-> File base routing project
+> getStaticProps, getStaticPaths, getServerSideProps, data-fetching with SWR